Black Friday 2018 Office Depot deals: $450 HP laptop with Intel Core i7, $500 Lenovo Flex 5 and 1TB hard drive, $110 Dell 27-inch monitor

-You think of Office Depot and you think business.
-Well, Office Depot means business this year with its great tech deals.
-While it wasn't the first retailer to announce its Black Friday lineup in 2018, it's hitting its competitors hards with some of the lowest prices we've seen yet on laptops and PCs.
-So if they're on your shopping list, be sure to hit these sales up.
+Office Depot means business this year.
+While it wasn't the first retailer to announce its Black Friday lineup in 2018, it's hitting competitors hard with some of the lowest prices we've seen.
+If laptops and PCs are on your shopping list this year, have a look.

-Possibly one of the best deals though is Office Depot's HP laptop that is packed with a seventh-gen Intel Core i7 CPU, 8GB of RAM and a 1TB hard drive -- all for $450.
+On Wednesday, Nov.
+21, the retailer is offering 20 percent off of all qualifying regularly priced items.
+And with one of the best discounts of the year, Office Depot has an HP laptop that's equipped with a seventh-gen Intel Core i7 CPU, 8GB of RAM and a 1TB hard drive -- all for $450.
+(Check out CNET's best-of-the-best PC and laptop deals here.)

 In addition to discounts on office chairs, furniture and the like, the retailer is offering some knockout deals on computers, some of which are highlighted below.
 In addition, the purchase of a PC or laptop that costs $300 or more will make you eligible for a free copy of Microsoft Office, a SquareTrade protection plan and other tech support services.

-And from 8 a.m. to noon on Nov.
-23, every purchase of $150 or more at a physical Office Depot store will come with a free Google Home Mini -- the already-ubiquitous holiday shopping staple that retails for $50 but which will be discounted by many, many retailers during the next few weeks.
+And from 8 a.m. to noon on Black Friday, every purchase of $150 or more at a physical Office Depot store will come with a free Google Home Mini -- the already-ubiquitous holiday shopping staple that retails for $50 but is being discounted by many, many retailers during the next few weeks.

 As always, remember the caveats.
 Some of these deals may already be live today, some will launch over the next few days, and others won't start until Black Friday, Nov.
 23.